loki4j/loki-logback-appender/docs/docus/docs/jsonlayout.md

 }
 ```

-Then you need to enable this new provider in the configuration:
+Then you need to register this new provider in the configuration:

 ```xml
 <message class="com.github.loki4j.logback.JsonLayout">